Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 • Avoid alcohol.

 Please note that the dietary guidelines may be different for each weight loss procedure that is preformed.
-For more information please contact our office for more specific dietary guidelines.
-Office phone number (650) 685-2959
+For more information, your assigned Registered Bariatric Dietician will review all these guidelines and available for questions throughout your care with Dr. Feng's office staff.

 Going Back to Work

-Many patients return to full before surgery levels of activity within 6 weeks of their procedure.
-Patients who had minimally invasive laparoscopic procedure may be able to return to work and normal activity within a few weeks.
+Many patients return to full before surgery levels of activity within 4 weeks of their procedure.
+Patients who had minimally invasive laparoscopic procedure may be able to return to work and normal activity within 2 weeks.
 Dr. Feng will discuss your options and when your can return to work.

 Follow-up testing after Surgery